Cinnamon Teal Photo – Ron LeValley

 -The Paul Wiseman Conservation Education Grant applications are due October 1

 NRCS Regional Conservation Partnership Program is open for applications.

 Natural Resources Conservation Services is accepting project proposals from eligible conservation partners to restore, protect and enhance critical wetlands on agricultural lands.

 Deadline: April 24

 Fund for Wild Nature is accepting proposals for small grants to save native species and wild ecosystems.

 National Coastal Wetlands Conservation Grants Program

-Deadline: June 30 Note: applications are submitted through state agencies
+Deadline: June 30 Note: applications are submitted through state agencies.

-Lower Columbia Estuary Partnership, Habitat Restoration Program has funding available for technical assistance on a rolling basis.
+Lower Columbia Estuary Partnership, Habitat Restoration Program has funding available for technical assistance

 Oregon Watershed Enhancement Board, Restoration and Technical Assistance Grants